 Academic degrees and experience

-- M.A., human development with emphasis on prevention program design and evaluation, Washington State University.
+- M.A., human development with an emphasis on prevention program design and evaluation, Washington State University.

 - B.A., psychology, Augsburg College.